Bonding Theories | General Chemistry 1

 Bond order:

-A measure of the strength of a bond.
-The higher the bond order, the stronger the bond.
-It can be determined using a molecular orbital diagram:
+Bond order is a measure of the stability of a bond within a molecule.
+The higher the bond order, the more stable the molecule.
+It can be determined using a molecular orbital (MO) diagram and is calculated using the formula:

 Paramagnetic vs. Diamagnetic

-A diamagnetic species does not contain unpaired electrons.
-It is weakly repelled by a magnetic field
+- Diamagnetic species: It does not contain unpaired electrons and is weakly repelled by a magnetic field.

 Check your knowledge about this Chapter